 SACA Club Facilities Grant Program

-During the 2013/14 season, the South Australian Cricket Association provided a series of grants to a total of 66 community cricket clubs and associations across the State.
+The South Australian Cricket Association has this season confirmed a series of grants to a total of 57 community cricket clubs and associations across the state.

-Grants of up to $5,000 have been confirmed, boosting both regional and metropolitan cricket networks.
-New centre wickets, artificial turf surfaces, and the upgrading of major training and practice facilities were the focus of this round of funding, with the number of applications increasing substantially this season.
+Funding of up to $5,000 for each club has been confirmed, and has been prioritised to associations and clubs who have worked alongside stakeholders to plan developments.
+New centre wickets, artificial turf surfaces, and the upgrading of major training and practice facilities were the focus of this round of funding.

-The funding is part of SACA’s Club Facilities Grant program, which is being made available following the $535 million redevelopment of Adelaide Oval.
-Some clubs have also sought funding through the State Government’s Office for Recreation and Sport, and are working with their Association or Local Council on larger projects to improve facilities.
+The funding is part of SACA’s Club Facilities Grant Program, which has been made available following the $535 million redevelopment of Adelaide Oval.
+Many clubs also sought joint funding through the State Government’s Office for Recreation and Sport, and implemented plans with their association or local council on larger projects to improve facilities.

 SACA/SANFL Strategic Facilities Survey for Associations and Clubs